THE BATTLE FOR BANDWIDTH

 Wi-Fi 7 (802.11be) is the massive leap forward.
 While Wi-Fi 6 focused on congestion, Wi-Fi 7 focuses on raw throughput and latency.
 It is designed for the future of 8K streaming, immersive VR/AR, and industrial applications.

 It can achieve theoretical speeds nearly 5x faster than Wi-Fi 6.
-However, the real magic lies in how it manages data lanes and interference, using features like Multi-Link Operation (MLO) to create a connection that is almost as stable as plugging in a cable.
+However, the real magic lies in how it manages data lanes and interference, using features like Multi-Link Operation (MLO) to improve stability, resilience, and responsiveness in the right conditions.

 SPECS SHOWDOWN